therealprof/FRDM-KW41Z/README.md

 is easier to interface with and thus assumed by the supplied OpenOCD (later than the latest released 0.10.0 version only!) based programming scripts.

-The [FRDM-KW41Z mbed OS][] page contains a useful schematic and description of the available peripherals.
+The [FRDM-KW41Z mbedOS][] page contains a useful schematic and description of the available peripherals.

 [FRDM-KW41Z]: https://www.nxp.com/products/processors-and-microcontrollers/arm-based-processors-and-mcus/kinetis-cortex-m-mcus/w-serieswireless-conn.m0-plus-m4/freedom-development-kit-for-kinetis-kw41z-31z-21z-mcus:FRDM-KW41Z